Serve Those in Need

 —Chief Judge Learned Hand, U.S. Court of Appeals for the 2nd Circuit

-For those without the financial resources to hire an attorney there is no access to justice.
-A recent report on the “justice gap” released by the Legal Services Corporation found that almost 90% of the civil legal needs of low-income people are unmet.
-Pro bono service is essential to ensuring access to justice for all.
+For those without the financial resources to hire an attorney there can be no access to justice.
+A recent report on the “justice gap” released by the Legal Services Corporation found that more than 80% of the civil legal needs of low-income people are unmet.
+Pro bono is essential to increasing the capacity of the legal profession to meet the needs of indigent clients.

 Develop Legal Skills

-Pro bono provides the opportunity to gain hands-on experience with direct client service, impact litigation, policy advocacy and community education.
-Such skills allow you to stand out in a competitive job market.
-Additionally, you can create a dynamic writing sample to share with potential employers.
+Pro bono provides the opportunity to gain practical experience and develop legal skills that will allow you to stand out in a competitive job market.

 - Client Counseling